PR-research-data-tools/NLBSE-comment-analysis-neon-pipeline/README.md

 ## Baseline Results

 ---
-The summary of the baseline results are found in `baseline_results_summary.xlsx` in the repositories [NLBSE’23 tool competition: code comment classification](https://github.com/nlbse2023/code-comment-classification) and in the [NLBSE’24 tool competition: code comment classification](https://github.com/nlbse2024/code-comment-classification)
+The summary of the baseline results are found in `baseline_results_summary.xlsx` in the repositories [NLBSE’23 tool competition: code comment classification](https://github.com/nlbse2023/code-comment-classification), in the [NLBSE’24 tool competition: code comment classification](https://github.com/nlbse2024/code-comment-classification), and in the [NLBSE’25 tool competition: code comment classification](https://github.com/nlbse2025/code-comment-classification).

 ## Citing Related Work
 Since you will be using our dataset (and possibly one of our notebooks) as well as the original work behind the dataset, please cite the following references in your paper: